 One of the foremost goals of ḥajj is to attain taqwā.
 In the āyāt of ḥajj, Allah constantly emphasises the importance of taqwā before, during and following the journey.
 Taqwā is to protect yourself from Allah’s wrath and punishment by avoiding His prohibitions and implementing His commands. Ḥajj is the perfect training ground to develop taqwā, exercise self-restraint and stay away from sins, especially of the tongue and eyes.

-When the rituals of ḥajj fill you with awe of Allah, the ultimate fruit of your journey — taqwa — will begin to blossom.
+When the rituals of ḥajj fill you with the awe of Allah, the ultimate fruit of your journey, taqwa, will begin to blossom.

-Reflect: How many things that Allah has prohibited are you still committing?
+Reflect: What prohibited actions are you still committing?

 5. Practise Mindful Dhikr